 It will take your mind off of your anxiety and you will feel calm within minutes.

 Mindful Movement is one of my favourite Youtube channels.
-Go check it out and find something nice to listen to to calm yourself down.
+Check it out and find something nice to listen to calm yourself down.

 Or a horror movie or whatever!
 I personally prefer to watch animated silly movies if I’m feeling stressed (Minions anyone?).
 Though I’m not a huge fan of TV and I generally don’t advise people to watch TV, desperate times call for desperate measures :p

 Find one of your favourite shows or maybe surf Netflix for the latest awesome series.
 Or maybe while you’re on YouTube you may find something really interesting to watch (stay away from natural disaster shows though please).